khalid-a-omar/Polyfish/README.md

 ## UCI commands
 Polyfish supports all UCI commands supported by Stockfish. *Click [here](https://github.com/official-stockfish/Stockfish/blob/master/README.md#the-uci-protocol-and-available-options) to see the full list of supported Stockfish UCI commands*

-Polyfish also supports the following UCI command
+Polyfish also supports the following UCI commands

   * #### poly
-    This command causes the engine to print available book moves in the loaded books
+    This command causes the engine to print available Polyglot (BIN) book moves in the loaded books
 	```
 	position startpos
 	poly